konrad1977/Stocks/readme.md

 # Stocks
 ----------------

-- This applicaition uses extrading.com api which is free of use and extremely fast
+- This applicaition uses extrading.com api which is free of use and extremely fast.
+- About 8700 stocks can be added to your personal portfolio.
+- Nasdaq, NYSE, Cboe, CHX and more.
-- All requests are made with batch requests (only one for all stock updates)
+- All requests are made with batch requests (only one for all stock updates).
-- The API is very extensive Stocks only use a small part of whats possible
+- The API is very extensive Stocks only use a small part of whats possible.
+- Fully open source and under MIT license.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Konrad77/HaikuStocks/master/Screenshots/normal.png" alt="Icon"/>